shakfu/py-js/README.md

 ## Quickstart

 As mentioned earlier, the `py` and `pyjs` objects are the most mature and best documented of the collection.
-Happily, there is also no need to compile them as they available from the [releases](https://github.com/shakfu/py-js/releases) section with examples of both externals being fully codesigned and notarized.
+Happily, there is also no need to compile them as they are available for download, fully codesigned and notarized, from the [releases](https://github.com/shakfu/py-js/releases) section.

-If you'd rather build them yourself then the process is pretty straightforward:
+If you'd rather build them yourself then the process is straightforward:

 1. You should have a modern `python3` cpython implementation installed on your Mac: preferably either from [python.org](https://www.python.org) or from [Homebrew](https://brew.sh).
 Note that even system python3 provided by Apple will work in a number of cases.
 Python versions from 3.7 to 3.10 are tested and known to work.